PM Matteo Renzi to resign as Italy faces uncertainty

 Another voter, Alex, said that Renzi's mistake was making the referendum too political.

-He also cited a frustration with Brussels and being governed by EU law as another area which caused political angst.
+He also cited a frustration with Brussels and being governed by EU law as another area that caused political angst.

 "I voted no, but I think people want a real change," Alex told CNN.